+Sophie Elpers is a researcher at the Meertens Institute (Royal Netherlands Academy of Arts and Sciences) in Amsterdam.
+The institute has hosted SIEF's secretariat for more than two decennia.
 Trained as a European Ethnologist in Bonn and Amsterdam, she received her PhD at the University of Amsterdam in 2014 with a thesis on the reconstruction of farmhouses in the Netherlands after the Second World War.
 Sophie worked as a research fellow at the Netherlands Open Air Museum/Institute for Historical Farms Research in Arnhem (NL), before she became a staff member of the Meertens Institute in 2007.
-The institute has hosted SIEF's secretariat for more than two decennia.

-Sophie's current research focuses on intangible cultural heritage politics and dynamics, contemporary everyday life in rural areas, with an emphasis on negotiations about ruralities and rurbanities, and vernacular architecture.
+Her current research focuses on contemporary everyday life in rural areas, with an emphasis on vernacular architecture and related negotiations about rurality.
+Another research focus is on cultural heritage and museums.

-Between 2016 and 2022 Sophie also belonged to the scientific staff of the Dutch Centre for Intangible Cultural Heritage/Dutch Open Air Museum, where she conducted research about the relationship between tangible and intangible cultural heritage.
+Sophie also belongs to the scientific staff of the Dutch Centre for Intangible Cultural Heritage/Netherlands Open Air Museum, where she conducts research about the relationship between tangible and intangible cultural heritage.
 Due to her expertise in cultural heritage, she is a member of the Expert Committee of the National Inventory of Intangible Cultural Heritage in Germany and a member of the Administrative Board of the 'Germanisches Nationalmuseum'.
+Sophie has huge experiences in teaching European Ethnology in diverse BA and MA programs.
+At the moment she teaches critical heritage and museum studies at the University of Bonn, Germany.

 She is senior editor of SIEF's open access journal Cultural Analysis and one of the editors of Volkskunde, the Dutch/Flemish journal on ethnology and folklore research.
 She has authored and co-autored books and articles and co-edited volumes and special issues on vernacular architecture, national symbols, intangible cultural heritage and museums.